rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 Except for a few specific hosting providers, you generally do not need to change this part of the Geyser config.
 However, in rare instances, it does fix issues

 # Using a hosting provider or other location

-## Read me first!!!

-Many providers and remote hostings have additional steps you have to perform in order to be supported; see [Supporting Hosting Providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers).
-If you're self-hosting from home, you don't need to worry about this.

 ## Pterodactyl